-- lims (dict) A dictionary that contains the limits of each spatial variable - npts (dict) A dictionary that contains the number of points to be used on each spatial variable - tabs (dict) A dictionary that contains information about the size and location of the tabs class pybamm.ScikitChebyshev2DSubMesh (lims, npts, tabs)
+- lims (dict) A dictionary that contains the limits of each spatial variable - npts (dict) A dictionary that contains the number of points to be used on each spatial variable - side (str, optional) Whether the points are clustered near to a particular boundary.
+At present, can only be "top".
+Default is "top". - stretch (float, optional) The factor (alpha) which appears in the exponential.
+Default is 2.3. - Extends ("": pybamm.ScikitSubMesh2D) - class pybamm.
+ScikitChebyshev2DSubMesh (lims, npts)

-1.5.
-Meshes 81
+3.5.
+Meshes 101